JNavas2/Archive-Page/README.md

 # Archive Page
 Archive Page browser extension to archive webpages in [archive.today](https://archive.today)

-Archive Page button on the browser toolbar.
+Archive Page button can be pinned to the browser toolbar.
 When clicked, it sends the URL of the current tab to archive.today to preserve a snapshot of the page.
 Also includes Link context menu to Archive or Search, Page context menu to Search.
 Options to control tab behavior.